RBilsland/pxt-sonicpiosc/README.md

 ## Additional Blocks

 There are a couple of additional behind the scenes parameters that can be adjusted.
-They are to do with the number of retries that are automaticaly attempted and the timeout duration (in milliseconds) when communicating with the ESP8266.
+They are to do with the number of retries that are automatically attempted and the timeout duration (in milliseconds) when communicating with the ESP8266.
 By default the number of retries is set to 1 (so no retries, it just tries once) and timeout duration is set to 10000ms (or 10 seconds).

 ![additional block commands](https://github.com/RBilsland/pxt-sonicpiosc/blob/master/images/additional.png)